 Small Business First Program

 Small businesses play a significant role in the California economy.
-But, small businesses face major challenges, especially due to the COVID-19 pandemic.
+But small businesses face major challenges, especially since the pandemic.
 Targeted procurement programs like Small Business First can help small businesses mitigate these difficulties.

-As of March 1, 2021, all non-construction UC contracts and procurements between $10,000 to $250,000 that cannot be procured via an existing strategically-sourced agreement must be awarded to a SB/MB or DVBE, wherever practicable.
+Effective March 1, 2021, all non-construction UC contracts and procurements between $10,000 to $250,000 that cannot be procured via an existing strategically-sourced agreement must be awarded to a SB or DVBE, wherever practicable.

-The process and requirements for using the Small Business First program are outlined in BUS-43 (interim policy) (pdf) and via links at right.
-To learn how to search for certified SBs/MBs or DVBEs, see links at right or contact your campus Supplier Diversity Coordinator (pdf).
+The process and requirements for using the SB First program are outlined in BUS-43 and via Resources links at right.
+To learn how to search for certified SBs or DVBEs, see 'Job Aid & Trainings' link or contact your campus Supplier Diversity Coordinator (pdf).

-These agreements are exempt from the Small Business First policy and do not require a waiver:
+The purchase categories below are exempt from SB First policy and do not require a waiver:

 - Purchases through existing strategically-sourced agreements